 Heat Management Best Practices

 When thin stainless wants to potato-chip under arc heat, manage the thermal budget with water and speed.
-Use a water table as your primary heat absorption technique: the bath wicks energy from the kerf, stabilizes 0.5 mm sheet, and suppresses distortion.
+Use a water table as your primary heat sink: the bath wicks energy from the kerf, stabilizes 0.5 mm sheet, and suppresses distortion.

-Pair it with high traverse—around 350 IPM on 22 ga—to minimize dwell and keep edges crisp.
-Add on-workpiece cooling methods—light pour or fine mist—to quench localized hotspots without shocking the cut.
+Pair it with high traverse (around 350 IPM on 22 ga) to minimize dwell and keep edges crisp.
+Add on-workpiece cooling methods like a light pour or fine mist to quench localized hotspots without shocking the cut.

-1) Configure: Set water level just under the plate or partially submerge for maximum heat absorption techniques; guarantee drainage to avoid steam bursts.
+1) Configure: Set water level just under the plate or partially submerge for maximum heat absorption.
+Guarantee drainage to avoid steam bursts.

 2) Execute: Enable THC to lock standoff, preventing arc stretch that dumps extra heat.

-3) Verify: Inspect kerf tint, dross line, and flatness; adjust speed, amperage, and water exposure.
+3) Verify: Inspect kerf tint, dross line, and flatness.
+Adjust speed, amperage, and water exposure as needed.

 Cutting Strategies: Lead-Ins, Pierce Delays, and Path Planning